-In cases where there is an issue with tolerability of the trial medication resulting in recurrent spitting or gagging, this should be switched to an alternative amoxicillin formulation or another antibiotic if the child is still assessed to be in need of continued treatment.
+In cases where there is an issue with tolerability of the trial medication resulting in recurrent spitting or gagging, in the first instance parents should be advised that trial medication can be taken with food and can be mixed with baby formula, milk, fruit juice, water or another cold drink to improve tolerability.
+If issues persist, trial medication may be switched to an alternative amoxicillin formulation or another antibiotic if the child is still assessed to be in need of continued treatment.
 This mirrors routine clinical practice, and the decision to continue antibiotic treatment is based on the assessment of the child.
 No additional relevant information is likely to be identified from unblinding.